Theocracy: Afghanistan

 Cabinet ministers and deputies were mullahs with a "madrasah education."
 Several of them, such as the Minister of Health and Governor of the State bank, were primarily military commanders who were ready to leave their administrative posts to fight when needed.
 Military reverses that trapped them behind lines or led to their deaths increased the chaos in the national administration.
 At the national level, "all senior Tajik, Uzbek and Hazara bureaucrats" were replaced "with Pashtuns, whether qualified or not."
 Consequently, the ministries "by and large ceased to function."

-Rashid described the Taliban government as "a secret society run by Kandaharis ... mysterious, secretive, and dictatorial."
+Journalist Ahmed Rashid described the Taliban government as "a secret society run by Kandaharis ... mysterious, secretive, and dictatorial."
 They did not hold elections, as their spokesman explained:

 They modeled their decision-making process on the Pashtun tribal council (jirga), together with what they believed to be the early Islamic model.
 Discussion was followed by a building of a consensus by the "believers".
 Before capturing Kabul, there was talk of stepping aside once a government of "good Muslims" took power, and law and order were restored.

 As the Taliban's power grew, decisions were made by Mullah Omar without consulting the jirga and without consulting other parts of the country.
-One such instance is the rejection of Loya Jirga decision about expulsion of Osama Bin Laden.
+One such instance is the rejection of Loya Jirga decision about expulsion of Osama bin Laden.
 Mullah Omar visited the capital, Kabul, only twice while in power.
 Instead of an election, their leader's legitimacy came from an oath of allegiance ("Bay'ah"), in imitation of the Prophet and the first four Caliphs.
 On 4 April 1996, Mullah Omar had "the Cloak of Muhammad" taken from its shrine, Kirka Sharif, for the first time in 60 years.
 Wrapping himself in the relic, he appeared on the roof of a building in the center of Kandahar while hundreds of Pashtun mullahs below shouted "Amir al-Mu'minin!"
 (Commander of the Faithful), in a pledge of support.
 Taliban spokesman Mullah Wakil explained:

 The Taliban were reluctant to share power, and since their ranks were overwhelmingly Pashtun they ruled as overlords over the 60% of Afghans from other ethnic groups.
 In local government, such as the Kabul city council or Herat, Taliban loyalists, not locals, dominated, even when the Pashto-speaking Taliban could not communicate with roughly half of the population who spoke Dari or other non-Pashtun tongues.
 Critics complained that this "lack of local representation in urban administration made the Taliban appear as an occupying force."
+After the collapse of the government following the fall of Kabul in August 2021, the Taliban returned to power and reestablished an authoritarian theocracy.
+They declared the restoration of the Second Islamic Emirate of Afghanistan, with their governance rooted in their strict interpretation of Sharia law.